rse/extraction/README.md

 - The `options` argument is optional and can contain the following properties:

-    - `procValueBefore: (value: any) => any`:<br/>
+    - `procValueBefore: (value: any, path: string) => any`:<br/>
-       Pre-process a value (object or property value) before it is taken into account.
+       Pre-process a value (object or property value) at `path` before it is taken into account.
 A caller could use this to convert the value from a custom type into a standard JavaScript type.

-    - `procValueAfter: (value: any) => any`:<br/>
+    - `procValueAfter: (value: any, path: string) => any`:<br/>
-       Post-process a value (object or property value) after it was taken into account.
+       Post-process a value (object or property value) at `path` after it was taken into account.
 A caller could use this to convert the value into an external representation like JSON or XML.

     - `makeRefValue: (pathFirst: string, pathNow: string, obj: Object) => any`:<br/>
        Make an object reference out of an object `obj`, which is now found (again) at path `pathNow` and the first-time found at `pathFirst`.
 The default is to use `pathFirst` as the reference, but a caller could also use a stub for `obj` (usually based on just the OID of it) as the reference.

+    - `getKeysOfObject: (value: Object) => String[]`:<br/>
+       Retrieve the keys of an object `value`.
+A caller could use this to provide the keys of custom objects which are either non-enumerable or perhaps are based on getter/setter on the prototype chain.

     - `debug: boolean`:<br/>
        Print debug information about internal processing.